Bladder Infection: Let Coastal Urgent Care of Bossier Help You Get Past the Discomfort

 - A pain on one side of your back (where the kidneys are located)

-If you are experiencing symptoms, come in to see your Coastal Urgent Care provider any day of the week from 9:00am to 8:00pm.
+If you are experiencing symptoms, come in to see your Coastal Urgent Care provider any day of the week from 8:00am and 7:00pm Monday through Friday or 9:00am and 6:00pm Saturday or Sunday.
 Not sure if it’s urgent?
-Call us at 318-317-0857.
+Call us at 318-678-5272 for the Bossier Clinic or 318-532-5060 for the Haughton Clinic.

 We’ll diagnose and treat your urinary infection.
 Just come on in.